AltSysrq/crymap/book/src/imap.md

 ## Conformance

-Crymap fully conforms to the IMAP4rev1 (RFC 3501) standard and has provisional conformance to the upcoming IMAP4rev2 standard (as of the 2020-07-29 draft).
+Crymap fully conforms to the IMAP4rev1 (RFC 3501) and IMAP4rev2 (RFC 9051)
+standards.
 It also conforms to a number of extensions detailed in later sections.

 Crymap passes the full [Dovecot imaptest compliance suite](https://imapwiki.org/ImapTest) excepting tests for extensions that